anchpop/wise_mans_haskell/book.md

 That's because once you've given `++` a `[1, 2, 3]`, that means `a` has to be a number.
 Then when you give it `[True, True, False]`, Haskell knows `a` has to be a number, not a `Bool`, so it doesn't work.

 Here's another example.
-The `head` function takes a List, and gives you the first element of it.
+The `head` function takes a List and gives you the first element of it.

 ```haskell
 Prelude> head [1, 2, 3]